Emerson's Gift to Muny's Second Century Campaign

-World Wide Technology (WWT) and The Steward Family Foundation have once again made a leadership gift to continue as the Muny's 2018 Season Presenting Sponsor.
-They became the first overall season sponsor in the history of The Muny in 2014 and continue that role through 2018.
+World Wide Technology (WWT) and The Steward Family Foundation became the first overall season sponsor in the history of The Muny in 2014.
+They are committed to continuing in this role with their leadership gift as The Muny's 2019 Season Presenting Sponsor.

 "Both WWT and The Steward Family Foundation are committed to The Muny and to making exceptional musical theatre, accessible to everyone," said David Steward, Chairman and Founder of WWT.
 "This year's season promises to be spectacular and will showcase how much the performing arts enrich our community."